Updated 23 September 2020

 We all have a role to play in containing and minimising the spread of the coronavirus Covid-19 within Aotearoa.
-Te Wānanga o Raukawa is committed to ensuring the health and wellbeing of our students, staff and communities is foremost at every decision we make.
+Te Wānanga o Raukawa is committed to ensuring the health and wellbeing of our students, staff and communities are foremost at every decision we make.

 Any fees associated with noho affected by the revised delivery due to Covid-19 will be credited if fees have not been paid to date.
 Any fees paid will be refunded directly back to the payee i.e. Study Link, TeachNZ and/or the individual.